-Virginia has the most Dark Sky Parks east of the Mississippi with Shenandoah National Park and four state parks officially designated as International Dark Sky Parks by the International Dark-Sky Association (IDA).
-Staunton River State Park, James River State Park, Natural Bridge State Park, and Sky Meadows State Park all have strict outdoor lighting policies to ensure exceptionally dark skies, which draw stargazers for astronomy programs throughout the year.
+Virginia has the most Dark Sky Parks east of the Mississippi with Shenandoah National Park and four state parks officially designated International Dark Sky Parks by the International Dark-Sky Association (IDA).
+Staunton River State Park, James River State Park, Natural Bridge State Park, and Sky Meadows State Park have strict outdoor lighting policies to ensure exceptionally dark skies, which draw stargazers to astronomy programs throughout the year.

 Assateague Island National Seashore

-Photo Credit: Trevor Mahlmann, IG account: @tmahlmann
+Photo Credit: Trevor Mahlmann, @tmahlmann

 Assateague Island National Seashore, a non-developed beach, offers completely dark skies perfect for admiring stars, meteor showers, and comets.
 Add a visit to Chincoteague’s NASA Wallops Flight Facility to see NASA’s primary facility for launching suborbital missions, including sounding rockets and scientific balloons.
 Tours of the facility are available for organized groups with reservations.
-Note: the visitor center is closed currently due to COVID-19 so be sure to check the website for updated information before planning a visit.

 Meadows of Dan & Primland Resort